About X12 Awards

 X12 is pleased to recognize individual members and industry representatives whose contributions and achievements have played a role in the development of cross-industry eCommerce standards.

-The awards were presented September 26, 2016 as part of the
+The awards are presented as part of the

 The Story Behind the Awards